practicalli/neovim-config-redux/README.md

 A Fennel configuration for Neovim 0.7.0 or greater, with a focus on Clojure REPL driven development with Conjure as well as general development workflow.
 A complete configuration to transform your Neovim in a simple, powerful and fun to use Clojure IDE

+The key bindings (mappings) are evolving and trying to follow a Spacemacs style mnemonic approach (`SPC f f` to open a file browser).
+A which-key text menu is also provided to help discover key bindings.
+Using mnemonic keybinding will make Neovim more accessible to Spacemacs users (like myself) and those less familiar with the ways of interacting with a Vim editor, i.e. the `:` commands approach.

 ## Derived work